Chaitanyareddy0702/Voice-pathology-detection-using-Vision-Transformers/README.md

 To use this codebase, follow these steps:

 1. Prepare your voice dataset in the `data/` directory.
-2. Modify the paths and parameters in the code files as needed.
+2. Seperate the train data and test data.
-3. Execute the code files in the `machine_learning_approach/` and `deep_learning_approach/` directories sequentially.
+3. Prepare a csv file such that it should contains names of all audio files and the pathology associated with the voice
+4. Use `VMD-Melspectrogram.py/` file to generate Mel-spectograms.
+5. Chnage the paths of the folders and csv file in `Voice-pathology-detection.py/` file and run python file.

 If you have any questions or suggestions, feel free to contact the project contributors: